 Key points about acoustic neuroma

-Acoustic neuroma is a noncancer tumor.
+Acoustic neuroma is a tumor.
+It's not cancer.
 It affects hearing and balance when the tumor presses on the nerves in the inner ear.

 It's a rare tumor that affects middle-aged people.

 It can be caused by radiation exposure to the head and neck.
 Some types are inherited.

 It's diagnosed using hearing tests and imaging tests.